 Transport Tickets allowing travel with all train, tram and bus services can be purchased at vending machines found at train stations and on trams and buses.

-They are also available for pre-purchase at newsagents and other speciality outlets such as the Metro Shop, which has outlets throughout the city.
+They are also available for pre-purchase at newsagents and other speciality outlets for Metlink, such as the Metro Shop and other outlets throughout the city.

 The centre of Melbourne’s train system is Flinders Street Station.
 You can take trains underground around the city central business district to the other city train stations, including Melbourne Central on La Trobe and Swanson Streets and Flagstaff Station.